ancient-military-history

 Table of Contents

-The Backbone of Roman Military Dominance
+The Foundation of Roman Military Power

 Organizational Hierarchy of Roman Supply Depots

 The organization of Roman supply depots was not haphazard.
 It reflected the broader Roman talent for standardized administration.
 Depots were strategically located along major road networks, at key river crossings, near mines, and in proximity to permanent military camps (castra stativa).
-Their placement followed a deliberate logic: supplies needed to move forward with the army without creating vulnerability to enemy raids or excessive transport costs.
+Their placement followed deliberate logic: supplies needed to move forward with the army without creating vulnerability to enemy raids or excessive transport costs.

 Local Officials and Depot Management